Lance Nethery: Coaching and managing career

 Nethery was named the head coach of Davos for the 1990–91 season, and was fired midway through.
 In 1993 he joined German hockey club Landshut as an assistant coach, and then became the head coach of Mannheim from 1994 to 1999, during which time his team won the league championship three times.
 In 1999 he became the head coach of Cologne, as well as general manager in 2000, until January 2002.
-During this time he also served as an assistant coach with Team Canada for the 2001 Deutschland Cup.
+During this time he also was an assistant coach with Team Canada for the 2001 Deutschland Cup.
 He joined the Frankfurt Lions as head coach on April 11, 2002, and was subsequently elevated to general manager on February 5, 2003, leading the team to its first championship.
 He was hired as the GM of the DEG Metro Stars prior to the 2005–06 season.
 His contract, set to expire in 2008, was extended through 2012.
 Nethery and the Metro Stars parted ways by mutual consent in January 2012.

-He then served as chief executive officer of Düsseldorf's rival Kölner Haie between February 2013 and October 2014.
+He then was chief executive officer of Düsseldorf's rival Kölner Haie between February 2013 and October 2014.

 In January 2015, Nethery was named team principal of German Oberliga side Füchse Duisburg and also took over head coaching duties beginning with the 2016-17 campaign.
 He was released on February 12, 2017, but returned to the Füchse team on May 1, 2018 as sporting director.